 Developmental psychology report

-This report will provide you with the opportunity to overview two more challenging stages of the lifespan, and relate these to strategies for improving health and care for dental patients.
-For this report you are required to research and review the theories which impact on the development of learning and behaviour at these two stages of the lifespan, and consider how these theories assist in understanding and managing the dental patient.
+This report will provide you with the opportunity to overview more challenging stages of the lifespan, and relate these to strategies for improving health and care for dental patients.
+For this report you are required to research and review the theories which impact on the development of learning and behaviour at various stages of the lifespan, and consider how these theories assist in understanding and managing the dental patient.

-Tutorial exercises – Semester 2
+Patient cases and Tutorial exercises – Semester 1 & 2

 SubmissionInformation on submission process and requirements will be available through MyUni.